Wyoming Wing Civil Air Patrol: Emergency services

 The Civil Air Patrol provides emergency services, including search and rescue missions directed by the Air Force Rescue Coordination Center at Tyndall Air Force Base.
 The Civil Air Patrol also performs disaster relief missions, including air and ground transportation and an extensive communications network; and humanitarian services, including transporting time-sensitive medical materials including blood and human tissue, often on behalf of the Red Cross when conventional methods of transport are unavailable.

 The Civil Air Patrol provides Air Force support through the conducting of light transport, communications support, and low-altitude route surveys.
 In addition, CAP offers support to counter-drug operations.

 In 2014, the Wyoming Wing was activated to provide aerial photography of flood damage for the Wyoming National Guard.
 In May 2020, the Wyoming Wing assisted in Wyoming's response to the COVID-19 pandemic.
 The Wyoming Wing was charged with flying coronavirus test kits from Sublette County to the Wyoming Public Health Laboratory in Cheyenne.

+In June 2022, two Wyoming Wing aircrews were asked and answered the call to fly Disaster Relief aerial photography flights.
+Both aircrews spent the day photographing their assigned routes from the air to help provide a better overview of how bad the historic flood was and how much damage was done.